mdespinoza/web_scrapping/README.md

   - This folder you will find a python script that can be ran for web scrapping data from a website.
 (Feel free to modify as needed)

+### UPDATE
+- Created a new version that is directed towards pulling data from Google Search
+  - Google has more up-to-date information

 #### Sources:
 - https://www.geeksforgeeks.org/python-web-scraping-tutorial/